Louis Armand (writer): Works

 Armand's poems have appeared in Meanjin, Agenda, The Age, Stand, Poetry Review, Verse and Sulfur, as well as Penguin Anthology of Australian Poetry (ed.
-John Kinsella 2008), 30 Contemporary Australian Poets (eds.
-Michael Brennan and Peter Minter, 2000), and Best Australian Poems (ed.
+John Kinsella 2008), Calyx: 30 Contemporary Australian Poets (eds.
+Michael Brennan and Peter Minter, 2000), and The Best Australian Poems (ed.
 Peter Rose, 2008).
-He is author of five volumes of poetry and a number of chapbooks including: Land Partition (2001), Inexorable Weather (2001), Malice in Underland (2003) and Strange Attractors (2003).
+He is author of five volumes of poetry and a number of chapbooks including: Land Partition (2001), Inexorable Weather (2001), Malice in Underland (2003), and Strange Attractors (2003).
 The Garden, a work of experimental fiction was published in 2001.

 Armand's novels include Clair Obscur (2011); Breakfast at Midnight (2012), critically acclaimed and described by critics as a “twisted, brilliantly savage acid noir” and a “wonderfully executed nod to Kafka's special brand of disorienting surrealism”; Canicule (2013); Cairo (2014), which was shortlisted for the Guardian's Not the Booker Prize, Abacus (Vagabond, 2015), The Combinations (2016), shortlisted for the Guardian's Not the Booker Prize and praised as "an important and corrosive novel, which is a commitment to creativity in the face of absurdity, a politics of avant garde literary concentration and experience”, and most recently, Vampyr (2020) and The Garden: Director's Cut (2020).

 In 2013, Breakfast at Midnight was translated into Czech by David Vichnar and published by Argo Press.

 Armand's critical and theoretical work has been published in journals such as CTheory, Triquarterly and Culture Machine.
 His most recent books include Videology, vols.
 1 & 2 (2015, 2017), Helixtrolysis: Cyberology & the Joycean “Tyrondynamon Machine” (2014), The Organ Grinder's Monkey (2013), Solicitations: Essays on Criticism & Culture (2008), Event States: Discourse, Time, Mediality (2007) and Contemporary Poetics (2007).